 During the Eighteenth century the sweet wines of Constantia received international acclaim for their superior quality and became known throughout the world as “Constantia Wyn (wine)”.
 “Constantia wyn” began to fetch extremely high prices at well-attended auctions in many European cities and soon came to rival the sweet wines of Europe.
 “From these Elysian ﬁelds used to come one of the very greatest wines in the world — the legendary Constantia," wrote Hugh Johnson, “Constantia was bought by European courts in the Eighteenth and Nineteenth centuries in preference to Yquem, Tokay & Madeira. ”

 Emperors and kings, from Frederick the Great of Prussia to King Louis Phillipe of France all vied for their share.
 Charles Dickens celebrated it in Edwin Drood, Jane Austen's character recommended it as a cure for a broken heart to heroine Marianne Dashwood in Sense and Sensibility and Charles Baudelaire compared Constantia wine to his lover‘s lips in his most famous volume of poems, Les Fleurs du Mal.
-Before his death in 1821, Napoleon had 30 bottles a month shipped over to St Helena to ease his exile.

 These wines were all produced and bottled in the famous Cloete Cellar.
 Simon van der Stel’s magnificent Homestead and the impressive Cloete Cellar still stand today and form part of the farm Groot Constantia, a national monument and still a fully functional wine estate.